-And just as many of those people, it’s something that I’ve never been able to quit.
+And just like many of those people, it's something that I've never been able to quit.

 Poetry is there for you when you aren't able to put the words into any other form.
 That's one of the many beautiful things about poetry.

-I don’t tend to follow the rules that some try to set for poetry.
-If you are a literary master then the way I write poetry, or anything really, may cause you to band your head against a wall or curse or both.
+I don't tend to follow the rules that some try to set for poetry.
+If you are a literary master, then the way I write poetry, or anything really, may cause you to bang your head against a wall or curse or both.

-I tend to bare more my soul in my poetry and lyrics than in other items that I write.
-That doesn’t mean my soul isn’t bared in a novel because it is but it’s much rawer and more immediate in my lyrics and poetry.
+I tend to bear more my soul in my poetry and lyrics than in other items that I write.
+That doesn't mean my soul isn't in a novel because it is, but it's much rawer and more immediate in my lyrics and poetry.

-I was in a different place when I wrote Your Question than I was when I wrote He’s Already Gone.
-And that’s okay.
+I was in a different place when I wrote Your Question than when I wrote He's Already Gone.
+And that's okay.

 I guess what I'm trying to say is that no matter what, don't give up.
 It will get better, the pain will subside, and you will be happy again.

 And if there is any way that I may be able to help, please reach out.
 If I can help, I promise to do my best to try to, even if it's just being someone you vent to.
 My email is firstname.lastname@example.org